solinumasso/soliguide-os/docs/index.md

 </aside>

-We can rebase FROM these branches, but never TO these.
+We can rebase FROM these branches, but never TO them.
 We’ll have conflicts from hell, delete local branches to pull remote ones, fiddle with git and the code and nobody wants that ^^’.
 These branch should only get code with merge and/or rebase→push.
 Don’t forget to use the command `git push --force` after a rebase.

-Every merge or rebase→push should be done after a PR on our [Github](https://github.com/solinumasso/soliguide) whoever produced the code.
+Every merge or rebase→push should be done after a PR on our [Github repository](https://github.com/solinumasso/soliguide) whoever produced the code.

 **master** : this branch should never be merged to another branch.
 It should only be the other way around, **develop** being merged to **master** and in EXTREME cases a hotfix branch.